HoukasaurusRex/boilerplate-express-ts-server/README.md

 Putting years of knowledge gained from working with Node/Express in production environments to work for the benefit of all humanity.

+This application template is designed to be extensible, scalable, and highly opinionated.
+It should be simple to add and remove functionalities based on your use case.

 ## Overview

 ```dir